Boscalid: Mechanism of action

 Succinate dehydrogenase inhibitors (SDHI) of this type act by binding at the quinone reduction site of the enzyme complex, preventing ubiquinone from doing so.
 As a consequence, the tricarboxylic acid cycle and electron transport chain cannot function.

 Usage

 Boscalid has fungicidal effects against a wide range of crop pests.
-These include Alternaria, grey mold (Botrytis cinerea), white mold (Sclerotinia sclerotiorum), and powdery mildew (Uncinula necator).
-As a result, it has use in crops including fruits, soybeans and vegetables.
+These include Alternaria species, grey mold (Botrytis cinerea), white mold (Sclerotinia sclerotiorum), and powdery mildew (Uncinula necator).
+As a result, it is used in the production of fruits, soybeans and vegetables.